Compare Greymouth Car Rental Deals

 Do you want to stretch your legs and see more of the Paparoa National Park?
 The Croesus Track is a living example of an old mining track; you can even get a feel for what a miner’s life was like when you visit or stay at the old Croesus Top Hut, or camp out beside the Garden Gully Hut.
 It makes for a great tramp for new hikers, or alternatively for more advanced mountain bikers.

 Originally constructed in 1881, the track was cleverly built using advanced stonework to work around the rugged and steep slopes in the area.
-It’s a prime example of a ‘pack track’ or ‘bullock road’, built to allow early settlers access for the purposes of tourism, mining, farming etc. Horse and bullocks would travel these tracks transporting goods from point to point; many of today’s roads initially began as a pack track.
+It’s a prime example of a ‘pack track’ or ‘bullock road’, built to allow early settlers access for the purposes of tourism, mining, farming etc. Horses and bullocks would travel these tracks transporting goods from point to point; many of today’s roads initially began as pack tracks.

 Lots of historic sites and relics from the gold rush days remain and can be seen along the way, such as old alluvial workings and the remains of a quartz mine at Garden Gully Battery (just 15 minutes from the hut of the same name — built in the 1930s by prospectors, it has since been fully restored).